 Click here for a copy of the MindWorks Notice of Privacy Practices.

-- Advanced notice of at least 2 full business days is required to cancel/reschedule appointments of 30-60 minutes in duration (e.g., follow-up consultation visits).
+- Advanced notice of at least 2 full business days is required to cancel/reschedule appointments of 30-60 minutes in duration (e.g., follow-up consultation visits, coaching sessions, etc.).

-- Advanced notice of at least 10 full business days is required to cancel/reschedule any multi-hour appointment (e.g., > 60 minutes for initial interview, testing, etc.).
+- Advanced notice of at least 10 full business days is required to cancel/reschedule any multi-hour appointment (e.g., > 60 minutes for initial interview, testing, feedback session, etc.).

-When the patient receiving services at MindWorks is a minor, the parent/guardian seeking services is financially responsible for payment in full at the time of service.
+- IN THE CASE OF DIVORCED/SEPARATED PARENTS OF MINORS: The parent who is seeking services for a minor patient at MindWorks is financially responsible for payment when that parent is divorced/separated.
 Financial arrangements between divorced/separated parents must be handled independently of MindWorks and Dr. Streicher.